dusta/Dframe-docs/docs/database/queryBuilder.rst

 getParams()
 ^^^^^^^^^^^
-Collects the parameters for binding
+Collects the parameters for binding.

 .. code-block:: php